joakimmag/Light-Switch/README.md

 Easily switch from light to dark theme, or the other way around, in Windows 10 and Windows 11.

 This application displays an icon in your system tray.
-You can click the icon to change Windows theme.
+Just click the icon to change Windows theme.

 ## Download